 Unchecked exceptions, such as ArithmeticException, can be ignored in the program and the program will still compile.
 However, should an exception occur, how the exception should be handled might not be specified.
 Unchecked errors are mainly due to programming errors that should be fixed to prevent the unchecked exception from occurring again.

-Variables defined in a try block are only local to it, so if they are needed in the catch block, define and initialize the variables outside of the try block.,
+Variables defined in a try block are only local to it, so if they are needed in the catch block, define and initialize the variables outside of the try block.

 6.36.2 Guidance to language users